Analyze the Forex Market: Technical vs. Fundamental Analysis

 What is Fundamental Analysis?

-Fundamental analysis evaluates economic, political, and financial factors that influence currency prices.
-By examining indicators such as interest rates, inflation, employment reports, and geopolitical events, traders can gain insights into market direction and potential price movements.
-For instance, interest rate changes by central banks are crucial, as higher rates typically attract foreign capital, leading to an appreciation of the currency.
-Conversely, rising inflation may erode purchasing power, resulting in currency depreciation.
+Fundamental analysis evaluates economic, political, and financial factors that influence currency values.
+By analyzing data such as interest rates, inflation, employment figures, and geopolitical events, traders can anticipate market direction and potential price shifts.
+For instance, when central banks raise interest rates, it often attracts foreign capital and strengthens the currency.
+On the other hand, rising inflation can reduce purchasing power, leading to depreciation.

 Pros of Fundamental Analysis: